About

 So I’m going to list some of the other things I’m into in the hopes that this will resonate with someone.
 At least you will see my struggle from the variety of shit I get myself into.

 I collect watches, or at least I used to.
-I’ve moved to lower-end watches now, but the idea of a mechanical watch really struck a chord with me.
+I’ve moved to lower-end watches now, but the idea of a mechanical watch really strikes a chord with me.
 The patience and precision required to build a watch by hand still amazes me.
 I still have my collection, but other distractions have put this on hold for now.
+I’ve started to take them apart – I have some crude tools at home, and recently, I was able to remove links from a new watch on my own, and change a battery on a quartz watch I have.
+I enjoy it.

 I learned how to program on the job in technical support.
 First Visual Basic (I taught myself BASIC in high school from old DOS manuals), then C, C#, etc. My most recent project, the website for my DVDs, was written in PHP, although I don’t really know it, I just hacked it to make it work.
 I’m good like that.